aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ```

 #### 2. Create VPC resource in main template
-In the code bellow, note that passing parameter values to resources works the same as in single standalone template.
+In the code below, note that passing parameter values to resources works the same as if using a single standalone template.
 Make sure,
-that parameter name in main template matches parameter name in the VPC template.
+that parameter name in the main template matches parameter name in the VPC template.

 ```yaml
   VpcStack: